oseiskar/simdkalman/README.md

 # predict new data
 pred = kf.predict(data, 15)
 ```
-See `example.py` for more details.
+See `examples/example.py` for more details.

-According to `benchmark.py`.
+According to `examples/benchmark.py`.
 This can be up to 100x faster than
 [pykalman](https://pykalman.github.io/).

+### Installation

+    pip install simdkalman

 ### Development